ucla-labx/distbelief/README.md

 ## Installation/Development instructions

+To install the latest stable version (pytorch-distbelief 0.1.0), run `pip install pytorch-distbelief`

+Otherwise, you can build and run the latest master with the instructions below.

 You'll want to create a python3 virtualenv first by running `make setup`, after which, you should run `make install`.

 You'll then be able to use distbelief by importing distbelief